 - Moderate cell phone usage when out.
 Pay attention when walking and using your smart phone as these devices have been the target of thieves nationwide.

 - Be on the lookout for pickpockets.
 Consolidate your wallet.
 Don't bring every credit card and move it to your front pocket or/and wear a cross-body bag rather than a shoulder strap to keep your purse in front of you.
 Do not display large amounts of cash in public places.

 - Trust your gut instincts.
 If someone or something seems suspicious, leave the area immediately.

 - Safeguard your hotel room.
 Even if your hotel has strong security measures in place, there are steps you can take to make your room safer.
 Lock and dead bolt the door and keep your windows shut.
 Try to give the impression that you’re in your room even when you’re away, such as placing the Do Not Disturb sign on the outside of your door and keeping the blinds or windows closed.
 Don’t let any strangers into your room, even if they say they work for the hotel.
 You can always call the front desk to check whether someone was ordered by hotel staff to come to your room.

 - Plan for an emergency.
 Be aware of your surroundings.
 Know where the nearest exists are located.
 Use the buddy system.
 Exchange contact information with another meeting attendee.
 In the event of an emergency, agree where you will meet up.
 Call for help if your buddy doesn’t meet up at the agreed location within a reasonable amount of time.

 - See something, say something.
 If you see something that raises a safety or security concern, please say something.
-Call Convention Center Security at extension “3040” from the closest house phone or (504) 582-3040 from your mobile phone.
+If at the Convention Center, call security at 312-791-6060.

 Be Familiar with Your Surroundings